-Soap washes away the layer of defensive oil which our skin delivers naturally and leaves our skin dry and unprotected.
+Soap washes away the layer of defensive oil that our skin delivers naturally and leaves our skin dry and unprotected.

 Just bathing with plain lukewarm water cleans up 85% of the skin.
 The neck, underarms, and private parts can be cleaned daily with mild soap.
-However, the face, arms, legs, back, and frontal area does not require a daily wash with soap.
+However, the face, arms, legs, back, and frontal areas do not require a daily wash with soap.

 3. Moisturize your skin.

 The most important and very obvious step to treat your dry skin is to Moisturize.
-It is an absolute no-brainer if your dry skin just applying moisturizer to your skin.
+It is an absolute no-brainer if you dry your skin just by applying moisturizer to your skin.

-However, there are various key ingredients and additives in a moisturizer which include occlusive (moisture sealers), humectants (moisture absorbers), emollients (lubricates skin), and rejuvenator.
+However, there are various key ingredients and additives in a moisturizer which include occlusive (moisture sealers), humectants (moisture absorbers), emollients (lubricates skin), and rejuvenators.

 Occlusive: It helps in the ceiling in the moisture.
 The venus occlusives are petroleum jelly and mineral oil.